heutelbeck/sapl-server/README.md

 **Note:** This example configuration is not intended for production.
 It contains secrets and certificates which are publicly known.
 Whenever you run a SAPL Server CE with this configuration **you** **accept the resulting risks** making the API publicly accessible via the provided credentials and that the server and its decisions cannot be properly authenticated by client applications because of the use of a publicly known self-signed TLS certificate.

-To create a configuration for productive, we recommend using the setup wizard to create a basic configuration for the admin user, database and network endpoint setup.
+To create a configuration for productive, we recommend using the setup wizard to create a basic configuration for the admin user, database, network endpoints and API authentication.
 From this point, the user can customize further settings in the application.yml.

 **Note:** The Setup Wizard is designed to work with yml-Files. .properties-files are not supported.